-- 13. For purposes of this ISQM (UK), the following terms have the meanings attributed below: - (a) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (b) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (b)-1 Public interest entity Is defined in UK legislation^{7a} as: - (i) An issuer whose transferable securities are admitted to trading on a UK regulated market;^{7b} - (ii) A credit institution within the meaning given by Article 4(1)(1) of Regulation (EU) No. 575/2013 of the European Parliament and of the Council, which is a CRR firm within the meaning of Article 4(1)(2A) of that Regulation; - (iii) A person who would be an insurance undertaking as defined in by Article 2(1) of Council Directive 91/674/EEC of 19 December 1991 of the European Parliament and of the Council on the annual accounts and consolidated accounts of insurance undertakings as that Article had effect immediately before exit day, were the United Kingdom a Member State. - (b)-2 Key audit partner Is defined in UK legislation^{7c} as: - The statutory auditor designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or h the UK, "issuer" and "regulated market" have the same meaning as in Part 6 of the Financial Services and Markets Act 2000.
+- 13. For purposes of this ISQM (UK), the following terms have the meanings attributed below: - (a) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (b) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (b)-1 Key audit partner Is defined in UK legislation^{6a} as: - The statutory auditor designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, the statutory auditor designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor designated at the level of material subsidiaries;^{6b} or - (iii) The statutory auditor who signs the audit report. - (b)-2 Public interest entity Is defined in UK legislation^{6c} as: - (i) An issuer whose transferable securities are admitted to trading on a UK regulated market;^{6d} - (ii) A credit institution within the meaning given by Article 4(1)(1) of Regulation (EU) No. 575/2013 of the European Parliament and of the Council, which is a CRR firm within the meaning of Article 4(1)(2A) of that Regulation; - (iii) A person who would be an insurance undertaking as defined in by Article 2(1) of Council Directive 91/674/EEC of 19 December 1991 of the European Parliament and of the Council on the annual accounts and consolidated accounts of insurance undertakings as that Article had effect immediately before exit day, were the United Kingdom a Member State. - (c) Relevant ethical requirements Principles of professional ethics and ethical requirements that are applicable to a professional accountant when undertaking the engagement quality review.
+Relevant ethical requirements ordinarily comprise the provisions of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) related to audits or reviews of financial statements, or other assurance or related services